Florida Gators football: History

+Conference affiliations

 Florida competed for its first several seasons as an independent before joining the Southern Intercollegiate Athletic Association in 1912.
-They moved to the Southern Conference in 1922, then joined with a dozen other schools to establish the Southeastern Conference (SEC) in 1932.
-Florida is one of fourteen member institutions in the SEC, and the football team has competed in the SEC Eastern Division since the league began divisional play in 1992.
+They moved to the Southern Conference in 1922, then joined with a dozen other schools to establish the Southeastern Conference (SEC) in 1932, where it has remained ever since.

-Florida plays an eight-game SEC schedule, with six games against the other Eastern Division teams: Georgia, South Carolina, Tennessee, Kentucky, Missouri and Vanderbilt.
-The schedule is filled out with an annual game against Louisiana State and a rotating SEC Western Division team.
-Until 2003, the Gators also played Auburn every season, but contests in the rivalry are now infrequent events as part of the SEC's rotating opponent system.

-Key conference rivalries include the annual Florida–Georgia game in Jacksonville, Florida (usually around Halloween), the Florida–Tennessee rivalry (usually mid-September), and the inter-divisional Florida–LSU rivalry with their permanent SEC Western Division foe (usually in October).
+Yearly schedule

+The SEC allowed considerable leeway with regard to conference schedules for several decades after its founding in 1932.
+Like most members, Florida played a few conference foes every season but would not play other schools for several years at a time until the conference attempted to balance schedules by establishing a rotation of sorts in the late 1960s.

+Schedules were further standardized in 1992 when the SEC expanded to twelve teams, established two divisions, and set eight team conference schedule plus a championship game between the two division winners.
+Florida was placed in the SEC Eastern Division and played every division foe every season.
+From 2012 until 2023, the Gators' annual conference slate consisted of Georgia, South Carolina, Tennessee, Kentucky, Missouri and Vanderbilt along with permanent Western Division opponent LSU plus another Western Division team on a rotating schedule.

+In 2024, the SEC expanded to 16 schools and abolished divisions, though it temporarily retained the eight-game conference schedule.
+Beginning in 2026, the league will move to a nine game conference schedule which will controversially end some annual rivalries, including some involving Florida.

+Florida's key conference rivals include Georgia (played in Jacksonville usually around Halloween), Tennessee (historically played in mid-September), and LSU.
+These contests were played annually for many years, but once the SEC moves to a nine-game conference schedule in 2026, Florida will play LSU and Tennessee every other year.

 Florida has played in-state rival Florida State every year since 1958 except for the pandemic-altered 2020 season.
-The Gators and Seminoles have faced off in the last game of the regular season since the 1970s, and their emergence as perennial football powers during the 1990s helped build the Florida–Florida State rivalry into a game that often had national-title implications.
+The Gators and Seminoles have faced off around Thanksgiving since the 1970s, and their emergence as perennial football powers during the 1990s helped build the Florida–Florida State rivalry into a game that often had national-title implications.
 In-state rival Miami was once another annual opponent.
 However, the rivalry was dropped when the SEC expanded its yearly schedule in the late 1980s, and the Florida–Miami rivalry has been renewed on an infrequent basis since then.
 The remaining dates on Florida's regular schedule are filled by non-conference opponents which vary from year to year.